False confessions, new data and law enforcement interrogations: Research findings

-A 2010 study from CUNY’s John Jay College of Criminal Justice published in Law and Human Behavior, “Inside Interrogation: The Lie, the Bluff and False Confessions,” describes a series of laboratory experiments that test how the bluff technique correlates with confessions gained from innocent parties.
+A 2011 study published in Law and Human Behavior, “Inside Interrogation: The Lie, the Bluff and False Confessions,” describes a series of laboratory experiments that test how the bluff technique correlates with confessions gained from innocent parties.
 Subjects were instructed to complete a task, then were falsely accused of a transgression such as crashing the computer or collaborating with a colleague to improve their task performance.
 The experiment introduced variables such as bluff evidence, false evidence and less-than-honest eyewitnesses to identify which were the most likely to prompt a confession.
+The study was conducted by Jennifer T. Perillo and Saul M. Kassin of CUNY’s John Jay College of Criminal Justice.

 Key study highlights include: